danklotz/openNotes/micro-reviews.md

 - [A Haunting in Venice](https://www.imdb.com/title/tt22687790/?ref_=hm_tpks_tt_i_1_pd_tp1_pbr_ic).
 For me the weakest of the new Poirot trilogy.
 That said, I do like the link of Venice to the horror/suspense theme, since before the city was branded as the city of love it always had a dark undertone and was associated with dark magic, intrigues and scary deaths.
 - [The Amazing Maurice](https://www.imdb.com/title/tt10473036/?ref_=nv_sr_srsg_1).
 I love the book so the movie has a bit of a disadvantage.
 Still a nice story, confidently told.
 Would have loved if it had a bit higher production values (especially in terms of lighting).
 - [American History X](https://www.imdb.com/title/tt0120586/?ref_=hm_tpks_tt_i_27_pd_tp1_pbr_ic).
 This is a great movie about the propagation of violence over time.
 It is also a very interesting depiction of neo-nazis in America.
 And, it is also a study of how the external world related to internal ones.
+- [Amores Perros](https://www.imdb.com/title/tt0245712/?ref_=ttls_li_tt).
+This is the first movie by [Iñárritu](https://www.imdb.com/name/nm0327944/?ref_=tt_ov_dr) that I saw and also his debut (if you don’t count the shorts and the tv production).
+Anyways, the movie is a very interesting movie that weaves three stories about (kind of) unlikeable characters together.
+I can highly recommend it.
 - [Anna](https://www.imdb.com/title/tt7456310/?ref_=nm_flmg_wr_4).
 Very similar to Atomic Blonde, but not so fresh.
 Still good.
 - [A Rainy Day in New York](https://www.imdb.com/title/tt7139936/?ref_=nm_flmg_dr_2).
 Surprisingly good movie for people who like Woody Allen movies.
 I do not like the setting too much.
 - [Army of Thieves](https://www.imdb.com/title/tt13024674/?ref_=nv_sr_srsg_0).
 Beautiful visuals, mediocre movie, annoying franchise tie-ins and extremely bad ending.